NUS’ UTown to pilot SP’s digital energy solutions at selected buildings

 Under GBIC funding, SP Group will pilot a dynamic online digital portal and an artificial intelligence (A.I.) powered mobile application tool to provide real-time electricity and water usage insights to both occupants and building facilities managers.
 Through the portal, users can keep track of the building’s aggregated water and electricity consumption, and the resulting carbon emissions to enable them to proactively identify ways to reduce their carbon footprint and utilities usage.
 The portal will come with advanced data analytics to assist building operators to plan and achieve more efficient building management by providing actionable recommendations on saving energy and an A.I. enabled anomaly detection function to prevent energy wastage.

-Building occupants will also be equipped with an “At Work” function of the SP Utilities App to encourage them to achieve a more sustainable lifestyle.
+Building occupants will also be equipped with an “At Work” function of the SP app to encourage them to achieve a more sustainable lifestyle.
 The new function aims to enhance the occupant’s sustainability experience by providing them personalised energy data to build awareness and better understand their building’s consumption performance.
 Occupants will also be encouraged to adopt green behaviour through gamification such as quizzes and energy saving challenges between occupants, reminders, rewards and tips on saving energy.

 The National University of Singapore’s (NUS) University Town (UTown) will be the first development to have these digital solutions implemented under this programme.
 The solutions will be piloted at two buildings at UTown – the Education Resource Centre and the Stephen Riady Centre – and will be installed in the first half of 2022.
 Both buildings contain various categories of spatial use such as offices, teaching rooms, sports facilities and commercial tenants.
 This will allow SP and BCA to test the solutions on a variety of areas.